-The Three Wise Men Are Coming: We Present 7 Original Ways To Welcome Them
+The Three Kings Are Coming: We Present 7 Original Ways To Welcome Them

 The Reyes Magos or Three Wise Men are on their way and kids are starting to get nervous while waiting for their gifts.
 Their Majesties choose a number of different ways to visit every corner of our land to bring forth their magic.
 Motorcycles, skiing or riding are just some of the ways Melchor, Gaspar and Baltasar reach our children and our homes.
 Do not miss out on the seven most original ways to welcome the arrival of the Three Wise Men to Andalucia.